gianni-smdt/powershell-scripts/README.md

 Each script comes with documentation and examples within the file itself.
 Below is a general overview:

-- **Running a Script**: Navigate to the script's directory and execute:
+- **Running a script**: Navigate to the script's directory and execute:

     ```powershell
     .\ScriptName.ps1
     ```

-- **Common Parameters**: Some script could include parameters for flexibility.
+- **Running a script with parameters**: Some scripts could include parameters for flexibility.
 For instance:

     ```powershell
     .\ScriptName.ps1 -Parameter1 Value1 -Parameter2 Value2
     ```

-- **Scheduled Tasks**: To automate, use Task Scheduler or cron jobs (for PowerShell Core on Linux) to run these scripts periodically.
+- **Scheduled tasks**: To automate, use Task Scheduler or cron jobs (for PowerShell Core on Linux) to run these scripts periodically.

 ## Contributing